 The Sub-Fund will promote E/S characteristics by including ESG considerations in securities analysis and portfolio construction.
-At least, 80% of the Sub-Fund's assets will be dedicated to the promotion of these aspects.
+At least 50% of the Sub-Fund's assets will be dedicated to the promotion of these aspects following the strategy described along the document.

 The Sub-Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that EDM believes are detrimental to society and incompatible with sustainable investment strategies, such as gambling, adult entertainment and the manufacture and delivery of controversial weaponry.
 EDM has put in place an ESG scoring process based on its own proprietary analysis to measure sustainability indicators and the specific risks that an investment company could address.

-An ESG score is determined for each issuer based on a weighted average of specific metrics within ESG factors.
+An ESG score is determined for each issuer based on specific metrics within ESG factors.

 The weights applied to the ESG factors to arrive to the overall ESG score will depend on the economic sector the company operates in.